HogwartsMonkey/sql_queries/WhatTheseQueriesDo.md

 fq-com-days-comparison-running-totals-today:

-Today vs. the same day in the last four weeks featuring selected metrics. sorted in a manner that would make it easiar to create a day-over-day line chart and visually detect trends.
+Today vs. the same day in the last four weeks featuring selected metrics hourly. sorted in a manner that would make it easiar to create a day-over-day line chart and visually detect trends.